Contents

 What's still hard

-Where this is heading (speculation)
+Where this is going (speculation)

 How to adopt this today

 All three surfaces share the same orchestrator and the same architecture.
-The surface is a transport choice; the review is the same.
+The surface is a transport choice.
+The review is the same.

 Key takeaways

-• Four labs dominate the panel — OpenAI, Google, Anthropic, xAI — because independence of training data, not model count, buys the error diversity.
+- Four labs dominate the panel — OpenAI, Google, Anthropic, xAI — because independence of training data, not model count, buys the error diversity.

-• Four levers do the tuning: panel composition, consensus mode, per-provider weighting, adaptive round cap.
-They interact; tune them as a set.
+- Four levers do the tuning: panel composition, consensus mode, per-provider weighting, adaptive round cap.
+They interact.
+Tune them as a set.

-• Open problems: semantic convergence detection, judge-bias auditing, latency stacking, cost scaling, large-repo context.
+- Open problems: semantic convergence detection, judge-bias auditing, latency stacking, cost scaling, large-repo context.
 No tool has closed these in 2026.

 Frequently asked questions